Child Growth Velocity Calculator

 What is a normal growth velocity for children at different ages?

 Normal growth velocity varies considerably by age.
 During the first year of life, infants typically grow 23–25 cm/year — the fastest postnatal growth rate.
 This slows to around 12–13 cm/year in the second year and then gradually declines to approximately 5–6 cm/year during mid-childhood (ages 4–10).
-Puberty triggers a growth spurt: girls typically peak at 8–9 cm/year and boys at 9–11 cm/year, though individual variation is wide.
-Growth velocity charts published by WHO and CDC allow clinicians to compare a child's rate against age- and sex-specific norms.
+Puberty triggers a growth spurt: girls typically peak at 8–9 cm/year around age 11–12, and boys peak at 9–11 cm/year around age 13–14, though individual variation is wide.
+Final adult height is typically reached 2–3 years after the peak velocity.
+Growth velocity charts published by WHO, CDC, and Tanner-Whitehouse allow clinicians to compare a child's rate against age- and sex-specific norms.
+Persistent velocity below the 25th percentile for age warrants clinical investigation.

-How long should I wait between height measurements to calculate an accurate growth velocity?
+How long should I wait between height measurements to calculate accurate growth velocity?

 A minimum interval of 3 months is generally recommended to calculate growth velocity, and 6 months is preferred for greater accuracy.
-Very short intervals amplify measurement error because even a millimeter of imprecision in height measurement becomes disproportionately large when annualized over just a few weeks.
-Using a properly calibrated stadiometer and consistent measurement technique at each visit further improves reliability.
-Annual measurements taken at the same time of year reduce the influence of seasonal growth variation, which is a real phenomenon in some children.
+Very short intervals amplify measurement error — even a millimeter of imprecision in height measurement becomes disproportionately large when annualized over just a few weeks.
+Using a properly calibrated wall-mounted stadiometer (not a flexible tape or door-frame mark), with the child standing barefoot, heels together, and looking straight ahead (Frankfurt horizontal plane), at the same time of day, dramatically improves reliability.
+Annual measurements taken at the same time of year reduce the influence of seasonal growth variation, which is a real phenomenon in some children (faster in spring/summer).
+For research and endocrine clinic monitoring, 6–12 month intervals are standard.

 When is low growth velocity a sign of a medical problem in children?

-A growth velocity below the 25th percentile for age and sex, or a consistent deceleration crossing percentile lines on a growth chart, can signal an underlying medical problem.
-Causes include growth hormone deficiency, hypothyroidism, celiac disease, inflammatory bowel disease, chronic renal disease, and psychosocial factors such as nutritional deprivation.
+A growth velocity below the 25th percentile for age and sex, or consistent deceleration crossing downward percentile lines on a growth chart, can signal an underlying medical problem.
+Causes include growth hormone deficiency, hypothyroidism, celiac disease, inflammatory bowel disease, chronic renal disease, cystic fibrosis, cyanotic congenital heart disease, psychosocial deprivation, and constitutional delay of growth and puberty.
 A single low velocity measurement is less concerning than a sustained pattern over multiple visits.
 Pediatric endocrinologists typically investigate further if velocity falls below 4 cm/year in children outside of infancy, or if there is a significant drop in height-for-age percentile over time.
+Workup typically includes IGF-1, TSH, celiac panel, complete blood count, basic metabolic panel, bone age X-ray, and (when indicated) growth hormone stimulation testing.